 Siberian Notebook

-1949.
-March 25, 1949, remains in the memories of countless deportees as a day filled with uncertainty, fear, and grim doom.
-On that day, more than 42,000 Latvian residents (13,504 families) were arrested and hastily taken to remote settlement areas in the USSR.
-Some of them died en route due to severe living conditions (insufficient nutrition, heavy physical labor, cold, and illness), some died in their distant places of settlement, but most, enduring hardships, 20. century 50. returned to Latvia in the second half of the century.
+March 25, 1949, remains in the memories of countless deportees as a day filled with uncertainty, fear, and grim foreboding.
+On that day, more than 42,000 residents of Latvia (13,504 families) were arrested and hastily deported to remote settlement areas in the USSR.
+Some died during the journey due to harsh living conditions – insufficient nutrition, heavy physical labour, cold, and illness.
+Others perished in their distant places of settlement.
+Many, having endured years of hardship, were able to return to Latvia in the second half of the 20th century.

-Lidija Caunīte was one of the tens of thousands who managed to return to Latvia.
-A small, yellowed notebook preserves information about her years in exile.
+Lidija Caunīte was among the tens of thousands who managed to return.
+A small, yellowed notebook preserves fragments of information about her years in exile.

-The pocket-sized notebook was found in the attic of a house on Rīgas Street in Ogre by the building’s new owner.
-Fortunately, sensing the emotional and historical value of the small notebook, the man delivered it to the museum.
+The pocket-sized notebook was discovered in the attic of a house on Rīgas Street in Ogre by the building’s new owner.
+Recognising its emotional and historical value, he brought the notebook to the museum.

-In the book “The Deported March 25, 1949” among the list of thousands deported, Lidija Caunīte’s name can also be found.
-25. On the morning of March 25, 1949, she, along with her family members—her daughter, brother, and father, as well as her godfather and his family—began their journey to the Teguldet district of Tomsk Oblast.
-1956.
+In the book “The Deported: March 25, 1949”, Lidija Caunīte’s name appears among the thousands who were deported.
+On the morning of March 25, 1949, she, together with her daughter, brother, and father, as well as her godfather and his family, began their journey to the Teguldet District of Tomsk Oblast.
 In 1956, Lidija Caunīte, her brother, and her godfather’s family were released from settlement.
-However, seven years in Siberia brought painful losses — in January 1950, Lidija’s father died at the age of 60, and in October of the same year, her daughter Valda died of pneumonia at the age of four.
-The brief phrases in the notebook only hint at the woman’s experiences.
+However, the seven years spent in Siberia brought painful losses – in January 1950, Lidija’s father died at the age of 60, and in October of the same year, her four-year-old daughter Valda died of pneumonia.
+The brief notes in the notebook offer only glimpses into the woman’s experiences.

 Notes